Thank you for your feedback.

 Resolution

-If you are on P11D then read this KB: https://www.iris.co.uk/support/knowledgebase/kb/p11d-failed-authentication-check-username-and-password/.
-If you get the Error Code 1046 in Business Tax – then run all the checks listed below.
+Error Code 1046 in Business Tax – please run all the checks listed below.

 1.You must be on the latest IRIS version – Help | About and Check for Downloads to update to latest version

-If you haven’t entered an HMRC ID/password, IRIS will automatically warn you.
+If you also haven’t entered an HMRC Agent ID/password, IRIS will automatically warn you.
 If you get this warning after submitting other tax returns fine then read the steps below especially the Agent/Alternative/Branch setup and recheck your entries in IRIS.

 Tax

 3. Client | View | Accountant – normally it should be set to Agent.
 If its set to Alternative or Branch then speak to your team to confirm if its correct, as ALT/Branch allows you to use a different HMRC ID/password to submit online.
-Read steps past 11 if its set to Alternative/Branch.
+Read step 12 if its set to Alternative/Branch.
 Ensure it is not set to No Accountant or you wont be able to submit.

 Tax